Walking the Ridgeway

 There is something about the winter that makes it different from other times of the year, but it is not the cold.
 It is not the cold breath that escapes whenever you exhale, or the layers you put on when you go outside.
 It is the silence.

-The silence surrounds you like a cocoon when you’re outdoors on a winter’s morning, especially when you’re lost and confused in the woods.
+The silence swallows you up and surrounds you like a cocoon when you’re outdoors on a winter’s morning, especially when you’re lost and confused in the woods.
 Which is why I leapt out of my skin when I heard the whistle- sharp and shrill.

 First the whistle, then the shriek.
 “Abby, you silly dog, come here!”
 I turn to see a flash of brown streak past, all paws and ears and a lolling pink tongue.
 I jump out of the way as a young woman rushes past me, pursuing said flash of brown.
 Within seconds, she and her dog dissolve into the trees and I am alone again.